caterinaurban/Libra/README.md

 ### RQ3: Effect of Model Structure on Scalability

 The results of the experimental evaluation performed to answer RQ3 are shown in Table 3.
-To reproduce them one can use the script `census.sh` within Libra's `src/libra/` folder.
+To reproduce them one can use the script `census1.sh` within Libra's `src/libra/` folder.
 This expects the full path to Libra's executable as input:

-    ./census.sh <path to env>/bin/libra
+    ./census1.sh <path to env>/bin/libra

-The script will generate the corresponding log files in Libra's `src/libra/tests/census/logs`.
+The script will generate the corresponding log files in Libra's `src/libra/tests/census/logs1`.
-These can be manually inspected or a table summary of them can be generated using the script `fetch.ch` in Libra's `src/libra/tests/census/logs` folder.
+These can be manually inspected or a table summary of them can be generated using the script `fetch.ch` in Libra's `src/libra/tests/census/logs1` folder.

 > Please take note of the expected execution times before launching the script.
 On a less powerful machine than that used for our evaluation